JIAYUE519/Build_My_Job_Database/README.md

 $ pip install pymysql

-(I do not condone scraping LinkedIn data in any way.
+Disclamier: I do not condone scraping LinkedIn data in any way.
 This project is for learning purpose only.
-Please read LinkedIn's statement on their prohibition of scraping software first)
+Please read LinkedIn's statement on their prohibition of scraping software first.